 The stippled preview connection is always rendered in the middle of the preview module's silhouette and not at the actual position of the connector on the module. |

-If a module has more than one input connector and it is dropped onto an existing connection, the left-most free input connector is used for establishing the connection.
+If a module has more than one input connector and is dropped onto an existing connection, the leftmost free input connector is used to establish the connection.

 ---|---|